-Barry A. Sanders is author of the recently released book, American Avatar: the United States in the Global Imagination (Potomac Books, 2011) (www.americanavatar.com).
+Barry A. Sanders is author of American Avatar: the United States in the Global Imagination (Potomac Books, 2011) (www.americanavatar.com).
 He is an adjunct professor in the Communications Studies Department at UCLA.
 He teaches courses entitled “The Images of America around the World,” “Public Diplomacy,” and “Architecture as Non-Verbal Communication.”
 He is also President of the Board of Commissioners of the Recreation and Parks Department of the City of Los Angeles, Chairman of the Los Angeles Parks Foundation and a member of the Board of Commissioners of the Los Angeles Memorial Coliseum.

 Sanders is an international corporate lawyer.
 He recently retired from the partnership at the global law firm of Latham & Watkins after practicing with the firm for over 35 years.
 He led the Latham & Watkins’ International Practice Group for many years.
 In addition, he was founding president of the Los Angeles Center for International Commercial Arbitration and founding chair of the International Law Section of the California State Bar Association.
 He is a member of the Council on Foreign Relations and the Pacific Council on International Policy.
 In April 2001, he was awarded the Learned Hand Award for outstanding leadership in the legal profession.